vibecastor/vibecastor/README.md

 I'm a full-stack engineer passionate about building meaningful tools that help people connect, learn, and grow.
 I'm deeply committed to becoming the best engineer I can be—constantly learning, leveling up my skills, and pushing myself to write cleaner, smarter code every day.

-- 🔭 I’m currently working on: [CivilTalk](https://www.civiltalk.com) – A platform helping individuals and teams build emotional intelligence through daily prompts and reflections.
+- 🔭 I’m currently working on: [CivilTalk](https://www.civiltalk.com) – A platform helping teams and individuals strengthen their emotional intelligence and civility through prompts and reflections.
 - 💬 Ask me about: Building scalable front-end systems, technical hiring, startup product strategy, or career transitions into tech.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/mikecastor) | Email: mikecastor.dev@gmail.com
 - ⚡ Fun facts: I currently live in Seattle, WA, I love mountains, music and coffee!
 I once was a technical recruiter at Meta and then I founded a startup that blends psychology with tech.
 The handle @vibecastor is a play on the fact that I play a musical instrument called the vibraphone.